honeypieio/shrubcoop.org/content/working-groups/wee-spoke-hub.md

 What do we do?

 * We sell second-hand and brand new bike parts.
-* We have trained mechanics and volunteers who can fix your bike.
+* We have trained mechanics who can fix your bike.
 * We repair bikes that have been donated and sell them on at a reasonable price.
 * We run DIY bike repair sessions where you can learn to fix your bike yourself.